-Fear stalks Ebola-hit southern GuineaApril 3rd, 2014 in Diseases, Conditions, Syndromes /
+Fear stalks Ebola-hit southern GuineaApril 3, 2014 by Mouctar Bah in Medicine & Health / Diseases, Conditions, Syndromes

 Life goes on for the people of the Ebola-hit Guinean city of Gueckedou, but their defiance masks widespread terror of the invisible menace stalking their dusty streets.